Conform with MIL-I-45208, AC7004, ISO 9001 or AS9100 Quality Management System requirements.

 Notify Canady of changes in product and/or process, changes of suppliers, changes of manufacturing facility location and, where required, obtain organization approval.

-Flow down to the supply chain the applicable requirements including customer requirements,
+Flow down to the supply chain the applicable requirements including customer requirements.
+Apply appropriate controls to their direct and sub-tier external providers, to ensure that requirements are met.

 The supplier and their subcontractors shall use, when required, Canady approved suppliers or Canady customer approved suppliers.
 Contact Canady purchasing for approved suppliers.